Levelling up student ambitions.

 2020 was a write-off, especially for students.
 There was a sense of optimism as we approached Christmas, but the awful second wave of Covid-19 soon shattered this.
 Apart from being stuck at home again for the foreseeable, students felt uncertain about what the world would look like when they finished school.

-With college applications lower than previous years, how would we encourage uncertain teenagers (and their parents) to consider University College Birmingham (UCB) for their future when things are so up in the air?
+With college applications lower than previous years, how could we encourage uncertain teenagers (and their parents) to consider University College Birmingham (UCB) for their future when things are so up in the air?

 Turning Instinct into Action

-Our research pointed towards being relevant to our target audience.
-Being relevant meant the copy we wrote needed to speak their language, and images should be authentic.
+Our market research pointed towards being relevant to our target audience.
+Being relevant meant the creative we produced needed to speak their language, and images should be authentic.

 Being relevant also meant using borrowed interest.
 The famous phrase ‘Level up’ was positive and motivating to both our audiences and was being used on TikTok to the song ‘Level Up’ by Ciara.